 This is partially genetics.
 Coyotes are unique in canine evolution that they roll alone or in packs.
 Really, either one will do.
 Sure, some of us have pre-dispositions.
 Quick to snarl, all of us screaming howlers.
 We’ll distract you by remarking on your lesser attributes, then sneak around with your egg in our mouths.
 But we know our people, our kin, the ones that we belong to.
 We are kind to them, loyal, but don’t let that make you think we are dog-like.
 We’ll eat a puppy given the chance."
 Coyote Story, Atticus Review, 2020

-Kelly Gray (she/her) is a writer and educator living among the redwood trees in a small cabin on occupied Coast Miwok land.
+Kelly Gray (she/her) is a writer and educator living among the quietest and tallest trees in the world on occupied Coast Miwok land, deep in fire country.
 As a certified UC California Naturalist and trained raptor handler, retired union organizer and full spectrum birth worker, Kelly pulls from her relationship with the non-human world, as well as her work with birth and death, to speak to our most animalistic of urges.
 Her writing explores the tension between loss and survival while often de-centering human narratives, flipping constructs around predator and prey, violence and sexuality, exploring body and embracing cringe worthy notions of the ugly within.